nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_state_pm.rst

    :local:
    :depth: 2

-In nRF Desktop, the |ble_state_pm| is responsible for blocking power off when there is at least one active Bluetooth® connection.
+In nRF Desktop, the Bluetooth® state power manager module is responsible for blocking power off when there is at least one active Bluetooth® connection.

 Module events
 *************